HKPolyU-UAV/MLMapping/README.md

 # MLMapping(Multilayer Mapping Kit)-Embedded version

 ### Use it with a planner
 You can acquire the information of one global position in the world from the map data structure directly with this **Embedded version**.
 Just build this package first in your workspace, include the header file ````#include <mlmap.h>```` in your project, and use the interface functions.
 The initialization only need the ros nodehandle, and it receive the ros messages automatically to build the map.
 Check nodelet_map.cpp for the detail guidance.
+It is very fast, and most map update steps can be finished **within 2 ms**.

 **Interface functions**